What to Know About Insulation When Buying a House

 When it’s time for a home inspection, it helps to find an inspector who does a home energy audit.

-A home energy audit provides insight through diagnostic testing into where and how a home loses energy.
-This will display the current insulation's effectiveness and if it will need upgrading or additional insulation in some spaces.
+A home energy audit provides insight into where and how a home loses energy through diagnostic testing, according to the U.S. Department of Energy.
+This will display the current insulation's effectiveness and whether it needs upgrading or additional insulation in some spaces.

 Buying Your Dream Home